WJSA-FM: Expanding the FM coverage

 Almost immediately, Hogg identified the opportunity for several stations in the area to upgrade their signal strength by changing frequencies.
 This required cooperation of those stations and FCC approval took the next 12 years.
 In the early spring of 1997 this power upgrade was realized and WJSA-FM's frequency was changed to 96.3 MHz with a power equivalent of 25,000 watts.

+Effective March 22, 2022, Covenant Broadcasting sold WJSA-FM and translator W263AG to Montrose Broadcasting Corporation for $475,000.